melbourne-intake-1/project-3-linkbot/readme.md

 ### Back end
 When a message is posted to Slack, Outgoing Webhook sends the message to the Slackbot API endpoint as a POST request with JSON information.

-The API receives the Slack Post request and:
+The API receives the Slack POST request and:
 - Strips out the shared link URL.
 - Sends a GET request to the link URL to gather the Open Graph assets, i.e. image, title, description, etc.
 - Posts to website API with message information.